 The Google Keyword Planner was originally created to be used along Google Adwords to help users discover keywords with high search volumes and low competition to help with their Google Ads campaigns.

 The related search terms are important because it's going to expose you to other keywords that are similar but may have a greater number of searches, less competition or a combination of both.

 Google Keyword Planner also lets you filter by country.
 You can select what area you want to specifically target and will show you relevant keyword searches for that particular place.
 This is great if you plan to sell overseas as you can use the tool to make sure you are ranked high for that territory.

-The next advantage of the Google Keyword Planner is that it enables you discover other niches that are similar to your business niche.
-This is beneficial as if you are going to be building a store and writing content for it, the tool allows you to find other topics to write about.
+The next advantage of the Google Keyword Planner is that it enables you to discover other niches that are similar to your business niche.
+This is beneficial as if you are going to be building a store and write content for it, the tool allows you to find other topics to write about.